AP WAS THERE: The occupation at Wounded Knee

 “The government has two choices: either they attack and wipe us out like they did in 1890, or they negotiate our reasonable demands.”

-Wounded Knee, which is about 140 miles (225 kilometers) southeast of Rapid City, was the site of the last major confrontation between Indians and whites in the campaign to settle the West.
+Wounded Knee was the site of the last major confrontation between Indians and whites in the campaign to settle the West.
 More than 200 Indian women, children and old men were massacred on Dec.
 29, 1890, by troops of the 7th Cavalry.
-That was the division led by Gen. George Custer that was annihilated four years before at the battle of the Little Big Horn in Montana.
+That was the regiment led by Gen. George Custer that was annihilated 14 years before at the battle of the Little Big Horn in Montana.

-Note: EDITOR’S NOTE — On Feb.
-27, 1973, members of the American Indian Movement took over the town of Wounded Knee, South Dakota, starting a 71-day occupation on the Pine Ridge Indian Reservation.